Religion A Large Presence As U.S. Embassy Opens In Jerusalem

 Prime Minister Benjamin Netanyahu, speaking at the ceremony, quoted Zechariah 8:3, in which God promises "to return to Zion and dwell in the midst of Jerusalem."

-The Book of Zechariah happens to be a favorite of those Christians whose support for the State of Israel is based on a belief that the Hebrew Bible prophesizes that when Jesus Christ returns to earth, it will be in Jerusalem.
+The Book of Zechariah happens to be a favorite of those Christians whose support for the State of Israel is based on a belief that the Bible prophesizes that when Jesus Christ returns to earth, it will be in Jerusalem.